fleetdm/fleet/docs/Get started/FAQ.md

 The only way we are able to partner as a business to provide support and build new open source and paid features is through customers purchasing Fleet Premium.

-## How can I uninstall the osquery agent?
+## How can I uninstall fleetd?
-To uninstall the osquery agent, follow the below instructions for your operating system.
+To uninstall Fleet's agent (fleetd), follow the below instructions for your operating system.

 #### MacOS
 Run the Orbit [cleanup script](https://github.com/fleetdm/fleet/blob/main/orbit/tools/cleanup/cleanup_macos.sh)